 Activity section: applying updates and duplicates

 You'll see the Assistant tab next to the Contacts list/Workspace name.
-This section is where you'll find your flagged updates and duplicates.
+This section is where you'll find your flagged updates and duplicates, and the cleanup feature.

 If you have downloaded Contacts+ for iOS, Contacts+ for Android, or Contacts+ for Mac, you'll also find updates and duplicate tabs.